Doxdrum/usm-thesis/README.md

 - There is a `\Dedication` command which takes one argument.
 It places the dedicatory is placed in the lower part of the page and flushed right.

 - The class also provides a command to create a *creative commons* box.
 The command is `\CC`.
 By default the box creates a *Creative Commons Attribution-ShareAlike 4.0 Unported License* (`by-sa`) logo.
+You can use also the license to *Creative Commons Attribution-noncommercial-ShareAlike 4.0 Unported License* (`by-nc-sa`) using the optional argument `\CC[by-nc-sa]` [not completely implemented, the logo changes but the license don't].